jbmusso/grex/README.md

 ## Todo

-* bound arguments (for security and better performance)
+* bound arguments on helpers/wrappers (for security and better performance on the server)
 * closure as JavaScript functions
 * simplified API (~~remove gremlin.g and gremlin._, remove Java .class~~, etc.)
 * Rexpro?